 The impact of social media made a major difference with keeping members updated with the storm restoration process.
 Knowing members were preserving battery life on mobile devices, the co-op provided a schedule for daily updates so members could plan accordingly.
 While there were understandably some complaints expressed on Cloverland Electric’s Facebook page, the general response was overwhelmingly positive with thousands of comments of praise for line crews.

 Cloverland Electric reminds the public to stay safe in all storm situations by staying clear of downed power lines and reporting them to 1-800-562-4953 or local law enforcement agencies.
-Members with access to www.cloverland.com and Cloverland Electric’s Facebook page can stay informed on updates with major outages.
-However, the co-op reminds its members not use Facebook or other social media platforms to report outages since they are not connected to its outage management system.
-The most efficient process for reporting outages is through its SmartHub app or calling Member Services (1-800-562-4953).
+Members with access to Cloverland Electric's website and Cloverland Electric’s Facebook page can stay informed on updates with major outages.
+However, the co-op reminds its members not to use Facebook or other social media platforms to report outages since they are not connected to its outage management system.
+The most efficient process for reporting outages is through its SmartHub app or calling Member Services at (800) 562-4953.